rudolfschmidt/acc/README.md

 # acc
 acc(ounting) is a plaintext double-entry accounting command line tool.

+## Warning
+acc is currently in beta and not for production ready

 ## About
 acc tracks commodities like fiat money or crypto currencies using a strict following of the double-entry accounting principles.
 It is inspired by ledger(1) and hledger(2) and uses the ledger file format.